MiG-31E Fighter – Mach 2.83

 Tornado ADV – Mach 2.27

 The Tornado Air Defence Variant (ADV) is the interceptor variant of Tornado combat aircraft developed by Panavia Aircraft.
-The Tornado ADV can fly at a maximum speed of Mach 2.27, while Interdictor and Strike / Electronic Combat and Reconnaissance (IDS/ECR) versions offer a maximum speed of Mach 2.2.
+The Tornado ADV can fly at a maximum speed of Mach 2.27 while the Interdictor and Strike / Electronic Combat and Reconnaissance (IDS/ECR) versions offer a maximum speed of Mach 2.2.

 More than 950 Tornado aircraft were delivered to the air forces of Germany, Italy, UK and Saudi Arabia.
 The Tornado ADV’s armament is composed of a 27mm Mauser BK-27 cannon, AIM 7 Skyflash and AIM-120 AMRAAM or AIM-132 ASRAAM air-to-air missiles.

 Two Turbo-Union RB199 turbofan jet engines, each with a dry thrust of 40.5kN, power the Tornado ADV.
-Each engine generates a thrust of over 70kN with afterburning.
+Each engine generates a thrust of more than 70kN with afterburning.
 The Tornado ADV can achieve a ferry range of 3,890km.

 MiG-35 Fulcrum-F – Mach 2.25

 The MiG-35 was developed based on the MiG-29 fighters and unveiled at the Aero India 2007 air show.
+It entered service with the Russian Air Force in June 2019.
 The aircraft integrates a 30 mm GSh-30-1 cannon, air-to-air and air-to-surface missiles, guided and unguided bombs, and rockets.

 The two RD-33MK engines with afterburners incorporate a smokeless combustion chamber and new electronic control system.
 The aircraft is also offered with all-aspect thrust-vector control (TVC) RD-33MK engines for dogfight scenarios.